 If you’ve been raving about their hummus or toum to friends and family out of state nows the chance to show off some of Utah’s finest locally made product.
 You can order online at: https://laziz-foods.com

-DoorDash – I’ve been enjoying this relatively new restaurant delivery service here SLC quite a bit of late.
-You can use my referral link, you’ll get $10 off your first delivery if you like: http://drd.sh/TXMZje/.
+DoorDash – I’ve been enjoying this relatively new restaurant delivery service here SLC quite a bit of late. (get your first delivery free here, I get a small referral fee if you do).
 If you’re new to this type of service it goes like this: from the comfort of your sofa (or bed!) you order from your phone or tablet.
 In just 45-60 minutes someone turns up on your doorstep with fresh cooked restaurant food.
 Compared to other local services like Grub Hub and Yelp/Eat 24, DoorDash delivers form a massively broader selection of businesses.
 They’ll even deliver from a swathe of fast food joints too.

 I’ve just enjoyed my third delivery and am happy to report the service seems to work great, wonderfully so in fact.
 Obviously there are some caveats to keep in mind here; the quality of your order might vary based on the time, the distance, the type of food and the restaurant.
 Order a deep fried dish from a restaurant five miles away in the middle of a Friday night – yeah – don’t expect miracles.